Fmstrat/samba-domain/README.md

 # Samba Active Directory Domain Controller for Docker

-A tried and tested Samba Active Directory Domain Controller, built from scratch using internal DNS and kerberos and not based on existing containers.
-Features include:
+A tried and tested Samba Active Directory Domain Controller that works with the standard Windows management tools, built from scratch using internal DNS and kerberos and not based on existing containers.

 ## Environment variables for quick start
 * `DOMAIN` defaults to `SAMDOM.LOCAL` and should be set to your domain